 As is the case with condos, homeowners may be required to pay a HOA fee to cover expenses such as the maintenance of common areas and the collection of trash.
 Check this list of Melbourne builder services to help you make an informed decision for your treatment.

 The History of the Townhouse

-Wealthy British landowners and nobility originally coined the term “townhouse” in the 18th century.
-At different points throughout the year, these families would pack up their country estates and bring their entire households – servants and children included – into the city for social gatherings, balls, shows, and black-tie events.
+At various points throughout the year, these families would dismantle their country estates and transport their entire households, including the servants and children, into the city in order to attend social gatherings, balls, shows, and events that required black tie attire.

 2019 Real Estate Market Forecast